-The goal of the normalising breathing exercise is to use your hands as observational tools to feel how your breath moves through your body.
+The goal of the normalizing breathing exercise is to use your hands as observational tools to feel how your breath moves through your body.

 Step 1.
 To begin, choose the variation you would like to try, and sit in a comfortable position.
-Finding a quiet space where you can hear your breathing may be beneficial to connect your mind to your breath and allow you to fully understand the changes in your breathing technique.
+Finding a quiet space where you can hear your breathing may be beneficial to connect your mind to your breath and allow you to understand the changes in your breathing technique fully.

 Step 2.
 Breathe quietly through your nose, focussing on your breath.

-Variation 1:Place one hand on your abdomen and the other on your chest.
-Note how your chest and abdomen rise as you inhale and and lower as you exhale.
+- Variation 1:Place one hand on your abdomen and the other on your chest.
+Note how your chest and abdomen rise as you inhale and lower as you exhale.